xp44mm/Notebook/RxInAction/01 Reactive programming.md

 }
 ```

-In this example, you’re reacting to the connectivity changes that are carried on the myConnectivity observable.
-Each time a change in connectivity occurs, you check to see whether it’s because you’re online, and if so, you call the asynchronous GetDiscounts method.
+In this example, you're reacting to the connectivity changes that are carried on the myConnectivity observable.
+Each time a change in connectivity occurs, you check to see whether it's because you're online, and if so, you call the asynchronous GetDiscounts method.
 When the method execution is complete, you select the result that was returned.
 This result is what will be pushed to the observers of the newDiscounts observable that was created from your code.

 ## 1.5 Understanding events and streams

-In a software system, an event is a type of message that’s used to indicate that something has happened.
+In a software system, an event is a type of message that's used to indicate that something has happened.
 The event might represent a technical occurrence—for example, in a GUI application you might see events on each key that was pressed or each mouse movement.
 The event can also represent a business occurrence, such as a money transaction that was completed in a financial system.

 An event is raised by an event source and consumed by an event handler.
-As you’ve seen, events are one way to represent time-variant values.
+As you've seen, events are one way to represent time-variant values.
 And in Rx, the event source can be represented by the observable, and an event handler can be represented by the observer.
 But what about the simple data that our application is using, such as data sitting in a database or fetched from a web server.
 Does it have a place in the reactive world?

 ### 1.5.1 Everything is a stream